-The clinic is closed the first and third Thursday of each month at noon for training.
+The clinic is closed on the third Thursday each month for training and on federal holidays.

 EMERGENCY CARE (potential loss of life, limb or eyesight): Call 911 or go to the nearest emergency room.
 The same applies to out of area EMERGENCY Care.
 There is no ER located on Columbus AFB.
 The closest ER to the base is at Baptist Memorial Hospital located at 2520 5th Street North, Columbus, MS, (662) 244-1000.
-Follow-up with your PCM the following duty day to ensure the appropriate actions was taken.
+Follow-up with your PCM the following duty day to ensure the appropriate actions were taken.

-NURSE ADVICE LINE (NAL): You can now speak with a Nurse about your symptom and receive medical advice by calling the Nurse Advice Line at (662) 434-CARE (2273) or 1-800-982-4260, option 2.
+NURSE ADVICE LINE (NAL): You can now speak with a nurse about your symptoms and receive medical advice by calling the Nurse Advice Line at (662) 434-CARE (2273) or 1 (800) 982-4260, Option 2.